ConLID: Supervised Contrastive Learning for Low-Resource Language Identification: Under-performing languages

 For languages in the \udhr{} dataset with an F1 score below 0.8, we visualize the misclassification trends in Figure~\ref{fig:analysis_missclass}.
 Specifically, we plot the ratio of the most frequently misclassified language to the total number of misclassifications for each language against the number of unique languages it is misclassified as.

 Our analysis reveals that most languages are predominantly misclassified as only a small subset of the 2099 total languages (\ie, \textit{number of unique misclassified languages} < 10).
 This suggests that these languages share strong linguistic similarities with a limited set of other languages.
 Examples include Nyemba and Mbunda, both Bantu languages, and Northeastern and Southwestern Dinka, which exhibit significant linguistic overlap.
 Even languages with a high overall misclassification rate (\textit{number of unique misclassified languages} > 10) tend to have one or a few dominant misclassification sources (\ie, \textit{highest misclassified language ratio}), as seen in the case of Chimborazo Highland Quichua and Southern Pastaza Quechua.
+More examples of such pairs are provided in Table~\ref{tab:lang_misclassification}.